Product

 Multiplayer from day one

 Financial lives are multiplayer.
 Multiple professionals serve one household.
-Olomon was built for this reality — not bolted onto a single-player tool after the fact.
+Olomon was built for this reality.

 One record, many views